DataDog/datadog-secret-backend/README.md

 > **datadog-secret-backend** is an implementation of the [Datadog Agent Secrets Management](https://docs.datadoghq.com/agent/guide/secrets-management/?tab=linux) executable supporting multiple backend secret providers.

-**IMPORTANT NOTE**: If you're using an Agent version 7.70 or newer that is not FIPS-enabled, setup is significantly simplified because the datadog-secret-backend binary is now bundled inside the Agent itself.
-In that case, you don’t need to install or manage the binary separately--please use the [secret_backend_type](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L867) and [secret_backend_config](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L880) config options in your datadog.yaml file instead.
-Windows support for this feature will be added in the near future.
+**IMPORTANT NOTE**: If you're using an Agent version 7.70 or newer that is **not on a FIPS host**, setup is significantly simplified because the datadog-secret-backend binary is now bundled inside the Agent itself.
+In that case, you don’t need to install or manage the binary separately--please use the [secret_backend_type](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L867) and [secret_backend_config](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L880) config options in your datadog.yaml file instead. **This method of setup is not compatible with FIPS.**

-## Quick Start (Agent Version < 7.70 or FIPS-enabled Agent)
+## Quick Start (Agent Version < 7.70 or FIPS Host)

-1. For agents before < `7.70.0`, or FIPS-enabled agents of any version, you need to install the secret backend manually: Follow the [manual installation](https://github.com/DataDog/datadog-secret-backend#installation) instructions below.
+1. For agents before < `7.70.0`, or **agents of any version on a FIPS host**, you need to install the secret backend manually: Follow the [manual installation](https://github.com/DataDog/datadog-secret-backend#installation) instructions below.
 2. Configure the backend type and its settings: Refer to the [supported backends](https://github.com/DataDog/datadog-secret-backend#supported-backends) section for more information.
     1. You should reference secrets in your datadog.yaml file using the ENC[backend_id:secret_id] format.
 Here is [more information](https://docs.datadoghq.com/agent/configuration/secrets-management/?tab=linux#how-it-works) on how this works.
     2. Any necessary configuration will be specified in a file named `datadog-secret-backend.yaml` which should be located in the same directory as the installed `datadog-secret-backend` executable.